Berkeley-CS61B/skeleton-sp16/proj3/spec/proj3.md

 Let us define a metric, the distance per pixel.
 Treat the (lon, lat) of some point on the map the same as an (x, y) point.
 Then the longitudinal distance per pixel covered on a tile is just (lower right longitude - upper left longitude) / (width of the image).
 This defines how fine or coarse the resolution of a tile is.
 If we cover a lot of distance per pixel on a tile, then that means the tile is more zoomed out and closer to the quadtree root; if we cover less distance per pixel, then that means the tile is more zoomed in (corresponding to being lower in the quadtree).

 If you've represented your tile hierarchy as a quadtree, you are looking to collect all tiles that intersect (overlap) the query window that have a depth that is as close to the root as possible, but still satisfy the condition that the tiles should have a distance per pixel less than or equal to the distance per pixel in the query box.
 This enforces that one pixel in the query box is covered by at least one pixel in the rastered image - we want to be as zoomed out as possible, but don't want to give an image smaller than the width and height given in the query box, but we don't want our image to be the maximum resolution either.
 Essentially, you should be able to recursively traverse your quadtree until you find the tiles that both intersect and satisfy the distance per pixel requirement, and collect each of these full tiles with no need to crop.
-Take a moment to think about how this method satisfies our requirements.
+Take a while to think about how this method satisfies our requirements before asking a friend - it's very confusing the first time around.

 ![Query example](query.png)